"I don't know much, but I know one thing: the ordinary life isn't for me."

 "When I tell you that this is the most fun thing I've ever done in my life," he said, "I am not lying."

 He's calling this "The Next Era," ages 37 to 40.
 The podcast still runs.
 The fund still invests.
 The baby brand keeps growing.
 But the center of gravity has moved.
-He's writing One Hour Books ("bite-sized books with all the info you need, without the fluff"), and when asked what money is actually for, his answer: "The value of money is what you can say no to."
+He's writing One Hour Books ("bite-sized books with all the info you need, without the fluff"), and when asked what money is actually for: "The value of money is what you can say no to."

 In 2016, at 28, Shaan wrote an essay about what he wanted out of life.
 Years later, he found it again and tweeted: "I'm surprised I 'had the answer' back then.
 Nothing I wanted has really changed."

-At some point, you have to wonder: Is the reinvention taking him somewhere, or has the reinvention itself become the destination?
-And does it matter — if the guy coaching teenagers for free at 37 is the same person who kept a stranger's line about the ordinary life not being for him?
+Is the reinvention taking him somewhere, or has the reinvention itself become the destination?
+Does it matter, if the guy coaching teenagers for free at 37 is the same person who kept a stranger's line about the ordinary life not being for him?

 He's been carrying that line for sixteen years now.
 No framework.
 No system.
 No timer.
 Just a sentence from a stranger, held quietly while everything else kept changing.